odlgroup/odlcuda/README.md

 To install the package to your python installation, run

-    make PyInstall
+    make pyinstall

 #### Windows

 To build on windows, open the CMake gui, run configure-generate and set the required variables.
-Then open the project with Visual Studio and build `PyInstall`.
+Then open the project with Visual Studio and build `pyinstall`.

 Code guidelines
 --------------------